Connection issues?

 1. Launch a web browser from a computer that is connected to your Orbi network.

-3. You'll then need to enter the user name and password.
+3. Enter the user name and password.
 The user name is admin.
 The default password is password.
-The user name and password are case-sensitive.

-4. When the homepage appears, select "wireless"
+4. When the homepage appears, select "Wireless".

 5. To change the network name (SSID), type a new name in the Name (SSID) field.